kubeedge/kubeedge/docs/setup/kubeedge_configure.md

 chmod +x certgen.sh
 bash -x ./certgen.sh genCertAndKey edge
 ```

-The cert/key will be generated in the /etc/kubeedge/ca and /etc/kubeedge/certs respectively, so this command should be run with root or users who have access to those directories.
+The cert/key will be generated in the /etc/kubeedge/ca and /etc/kubeedge/certs respectively, so this command should be run with root or users who have read/ write permission to those directories.
 We need to copy these files to the corresponding edge side server directory.

 We can create the `certs.tgz` by

 ```shell
 cd /etc/kubeedge